 - R-1.
 This district may be appropriate in any area suggested for residential use on the Land Resource Management Plan.
 Such development must meet the following standards. - A. Permitted Uses.
 The following uses are permitted: - 1.
-Accessory Uses.
-Accessory uses, structures, and buildings shall be permitted provided such uses, structures or buildings comply with the regulations of Section 4.05. - Fire stations. - 3.
+Accessory Uses. - Fire stations. - 3.
 Group homes, subject to the following: - a.
 No more than eight (8) persons plus staff. - b.
 Licensed or certified by the State of Illinois. - c.
 A minimum distance of one thousand (1,000) feet is maintained between group home and adjacent properties as measured from the lot line. - 4.
-Home occupation provided it follows the definition in Section 3.02, meets the conditions in Section 4.07 and an affidavit is filled out in the Planning, Building and Zoning office stating you meet those conditions. - 5.
+Home Occupations, provided: - a.
+It is conducted entirely within the dwelling by a member or members of the family residing in the dwelling and when such home occupation is clearly incidental and secondary to the use of the dwelling as a residence. - b.
+There are no signs, display or activity that will indicate from the exterior of the dwelling that it is being used for any use other than a dwelling except as allowed by the sign regulations for the district in which such "home occupation" is located. - c.
+No article shall be sold or offered for sale on the premises except as is produced by the occupation on the premises. - d.
+No more than ten (10) vehicle trips by either customers, delivery persons or employees may be made throughout a day to and from the home occupation. - e.
+No stock in trade shall be kept or displayed on the premises unless such stock is clearly secondary and necessary to the performance of the services provided by the home occupation and at no time shall exterior storage of materials be permitted.

+- f.
+No person shall be employed other than a member of the family residing on the premises and one person outside the family, - g.
+The number of off-street parking spaces for that use is provided as required by the Off-Street Parking, Loading, and Landscape Requirements of this Ordinance. - h.
+No mechanical equipment is used which may generate obnoxious fumes, excessive noise or other such related nuisances.
+No offensive noise, vibration, smoke, dust, odors, heat, glare, or electrical disturbance shall be produced which is perceivable at or beyond the lot lines. - 5.
 Lands and buildings used for horticultural or farm purposes. - 6.
-Parks - 7.
-Roadside stands for the display, sale or offering for sale of agricultural products grown or produced on the property, provided that the stands and produce on display are located ten feet back from the nearest right-of-way line. - 8.
-Single Family detached dwellings. - 9.
+One Family detached dwellings. - 7.
+Parks - 8.
+Roadside stands for the display, sale or offering for sale of agricultural products grown or produced on the property, provided that the stands and produce on display are located ten feet back from the nearest right-of-way line. - 9.
 Signs, as permitted and regulated by Section 12.00. - 10.
-Temporary buildings or structures for construction offices or storage, on the same zoning lot, for a period not to exceed such construction.

-11. Farm type animals - shall be permitted in accordance with the following:
+Temporary buildings or structures for construction offices or storage, on the same zoning lot, for a period not to exceed such construction. - 11.
+Farm type animals shall be permitted in accordance with the following: